diodon/UpwellingRefugia/README.md

     - Create a regridder with the function `createReggrider`.
 It uses the cleaned GBR4 file and the regular grid we just created above
     - regrid the dataset: `nc_gridded = createRegridder(nc, outgrid)`
     - create file with 1D coordinates for each variable and fix names.
 Use the function `cleanGridded`

+4. Produce the anomaly map.
+This is done by subtracting the longitudinal mean of every latitude to the each values of the transect.
+Use

-4. you can use NCO tools to clip the file or to concatenate multiple files into one (note: in the resulting files `time` is an unlimited dimension)
+5. you can use NCO tools to clip the file or to concatenate multiple files into one (note: in the resulting files `time` is an unlimited dimension)

 ## Note